 - Significant improvements in endurance exercise performance – importantly, the improvements are generally seen more quickly with anerobic endurance training.

 - Improvements in VO2max, heart stroke volume.

 - Increased levels of key enzymes.

 - Improved buffering capacity of muscle cells – ability to tolerate higher acidity levels.

-Short VO2max intervals*, with short active recoveries.
-Example session: 20minutes of 30secs at VO2max intensity (either speed or power), 30secs at 50% of VO2max intensity (either 50% of VO2max speed or power).
+- Short intervals at just above VO2max intensity*, with short active recoveries.
+Example session: 20minutes of 30secs at just above VO2max intensity (either speed or power), 30secs at just below 50% of VO2max intensity (either 50% of VO2max speed or power).
 Great for developing both aerobic and anaerobic conditioning as well as lactate clearance.

 - Longer VO2max intervals*, with longer recoveries.
 Example session: 5 x (3minutes at VO2max intensity, 3minutes at 50%VO2max intensity).
 Great for developing both aerobic and anaerobic conditioning, with increased emphasis on aerobic conditioning.

 *These sessions are effective for the development of both aerobic and anaerobic metabolism.

 Muscle strength is our ability to exert force during a single maximal effort.
 It differs from muscular power in that it is not time dependent – power relates to force exerted over a given time, whereas muscular strength relates to the maximum force you can exert.

 Whilst having good muscular strength may not seem important for endurance athletes it plays a key role.
 The main reason for this is that an athlete with greater strength will find it easier to work at the lower intensities required during endurance sport.
 The key is to develop strength without significantly affecting bodyweight.